 Front door hinges are pre-attached to the door and the screw holes for other half of the hinge are pre-drilled in the right door frame.
 Starting off with the very top hinge and top screw, use provided Phillips head screw and install.
-Install snug.
+Install snug, don't overtighten and strip wood.
 Switch the bottom screw on the bottom hinge and install and make snug.
 Switch back and forth from top to bottom installing all screws snugly making sure door stays straight.
 When confirmed aligned straight, tighten all screws tight, but don't strip out wood by over tightening.
 Door handle serves as handle, door stop, door stiffener, and catch for gate lock.